Indra: Post-Vedic texts

-In post-Vedic texts, Indra is depicted as an intoxicated hedonistic god, his importance declines, and he evolves into a minor deity in comparison to others in the Hindu pantheon, such as Shiva, Vishnu, or Devi.
+In post-Vedic texts, Indra is depicted as an intoxicated hedonistic god.
+His importance declines, and he evolves into a minor deity in comparison to others in the Hindu pantheon, such as Vishnu, Shiva, or Devi.
 In Hindu texts, Indra is some times known as an aspect (avatar) of Shiva.
-Actually, Indra means 'king' or 'greatest'.
-In Veda, Indra is a name to describe Parabrahman, the supreme lord, while in Puranas, Indra is a person, who is the king of Heaven.

 In the Puranas, Ramayana and Mahabharata, the divine sage Kashyapa is described as the father of Indra, and Aditi as his mother.
 In this tradition, he is presented as one of their thirty-three sons.
-Indra married Shachi, the daughter of Danava Puloman.
+Indra married Shachi, the daughter of the danava Puloman.
 Most texts state that Indra had only one wife, though sometimes other names are mentioned.
-The text Bhagavata Purana mention that Indra and Shachi had three sons Jayanta, Rishabha, Midhusha.
+The text Bhagavata Purana mention that Indra and Shachi had three sons named Jayanta, Rishabha, Midhusha.
 Some listings add Nilambara and Rbhus.
 Indra and Shachi also had two daughters, Jayanti and Devasena.
-Goddess Jayanti is the spouse of Shukra, while Devasena marries the war god Kartikeya.
+Jayanti becomes the spouse of Shukra, while Devasena marries the war god Kartikeya.
 Indra is depicted as the spiritual father of Vali in the Ramayana and Arjuna in the Mahabharata.
-Since he is known for mastering over all weapons in warfare, his spiritual sons Vali and Arjuna are also very good in warfare.
+Since he is known for mastering all weapons in warfare, his spiritual sons Vali and Arjuna also share his martial attributes.
 He has a charioteer named Matali.

 Indra had multiple affairs with other women.
-One such was Ahalya, wife of sage Gautama.
+One such was Ahalya, the wife of sage Gautama.
 Indra was cursed by the sage.
-Although the Brahmanas (9th to 6th centuries BCE) are the earliest scriptures to hint at their relationship, the 7th- to 4th-century BCE Hindu epic Ramayana – whose hero is Rama – is the first to explicitly mention the affair in detail.
+Although the Brahmanas (9th to 6th centuries BCE) are the earliest scriptures to hint at their relationship, the 7th- to 4th-centuries BCE Hindu epic Ramayana – whose hero is Rama – is the first to explicitly mention the affair in detail.

-Indra becomes a source of nuisance rains in the Puranas, out of anger and with an intent to hurt mankind.
-But, Krishna as an avatar of Vishnu, comes to the rescue by lifting Mount Govardhana on his fingertip, and letting mankind shelter under the mountain till Indra exhausts his anger and relents.
-Also, according to Mahabharata, Indra disguised himself as a Brahmin approached Karna and asked for his kavacha (body armor) and kundala (earrings) as charity.
+Indra becomes a source of nuisance rains in the Puranas, caused out of anger with an intent to hurt mankind.
+Krishna, an avatar of Vishnu, comes to the rescue by lifting Mount Govardhana on his fingertip, and letting mankind shelter under the mountain till Indra exhausts his anger and relents.
+According to the Mahabharata, Indra disguises himself as a Brahmin and approaches Karna and asks for his kavacha (body armor) and kundala (earrings) as charity.
 Although being aware of his true identity, Karna peeled off his kavacha and kundala and fulfilled the wish of Indra.
-Pleased by this act Indra, gifted Karna a dart called Vasavi Shakthi.
+Pleased by this act, Indra gifts Karna a celestial dart called the Vasavi Shakti.

 According to the Vishnu Purana, Indra is the position of being the king of the gods which changes in every Manvantara—a cyclic period of time in Hindu cosmology.
 Each Manvantara has its own Indra and the Indra of the current Manvantara is called Purandhara.